Raška (region)

+Raška (Рашка; Rascia) is a geographical and historical region of Serbia.
+Initially a small borderline district between early medieval Serbia and Bulgaria (city/area of Ras), and the Byzantine Empire, it became the center of the Grand Principality of Serbia and of the Serbian Kingdom in the mid-12th century.
+From that period on, the name of Raška became associated with the state of Serbia, eventually covering the south-western parts of modern Serbia, and historically also including north-eastern parts of modern Montenegro, and some of the most eastern parts of modern Bosnia and Herzegovina, and its southern part covering the modern region of Sandžak.

 Name

 The name is derived from the name of the region's most important fort of Ras, which first appears in the 6th century sources as Arsa, recorded under that name in the work De aedificiis of Byzantine historian Procopius.
 By the 10th century, the variant Ras became common name for the fort, as attested by the work De Administrando Imperio, written by Constantine Porphyrogenitus, and also by the Byzantine seal of John, governor of Ras (c.
 971–976).

-In the same time, Ras became the seat of the Eastern Orthodox Eparchy of Ras, centered in the Church of the Holy Apostles Peter and Paul.
+At the same time, Ras became the seat of the Eastern Orthodox Eparchy of Ras, centered in the Church of the Holy Apostles Peter and Paul.
 The name of the eparchy eventually started to denote the entire area under its jurisdiction and later, thus becoming the common regional name.

-Under Stefan Nemanja (1166-1196), the fortress of Ras was re-generated as the state capital, and as such it became eponymous for the entire state.
+Under Stefan Nemanja (1166–1196), the region was finally conquered by the Serbs and the fortress of Ras was re-generated as the state capital, and as such it became the eponymous name for the Grand Principality of Serbia and mainly the Kingdom of Serbia (1217–1346).
 The first attested use of the term Raška (Rascia or Rassia) as a designation for the Serbian state was made in a charter issued in Kotor in 1186, mentioning Stefan Nemanja as the ruler of Rascia.

+Without any evidence and support in the historical sources, the early historical region of Raška is commonly misidentified and misunderstood as a synonym for Serbian state before the mid-12th century (influenced by the semi-mythical 14th century Chronicle of the Priest of Duklja which anachronistically calls the Principality of Serbia as Raška).
+The high medieval chronicle also gives the impression that Raška was not considered as the central and capital part of medieval Serbia, but as a separate small domain within Serbia.
+In the modern sense, Raška region would be an area situated in the southwestern modern Serbia (including Stari Vlah, see below).